v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/15_0203-Deploying Windows 10 with AutoPilot.md

 9. At the Something went wrong screen, select **Skip for now**

-    _The provisioning process will complete and arrive at the desktop.
+    _Note: The provisioning process will complete and arrive at the desktop.
 Note that the privacy settings and options to change the account did not display._

 10. select **Start** and select **Settings**.
 In the settings app select **Accounts**, then select **Access work or school**